 The Dangers of Carbon Monoxide

 Wood pellet store ventilation is very important.
 Many people are not aware that wood pellets off-gas carbon monoxide, and you wouldn’t know in most cases.
 However, when large quantities of wood pellets are stored in airtight containers/rooms carbon monoxide can build up.
-There have been instances of fatalities from people opening inspection hatches on a large silo which have not been opened in many months.
-Therefore it’s very important to ventilate any silo or storage room which accepts bulk wood pellet deliveries.
+There have been instances of fatalities from people opening inspection hatches on large silos that have not been opened in many months.
+Therefore, it’s very important to ventilate any silo or storage room that accepts bulk wood pellet deliveries.

-In the US one of the most popular websites to order wood pellets from is woodpellets.com, however, they don’t actually offer bulk wood pellet deliveries.
-Information on their website makes it appear that they used to offer a bulk delivery service, however, this has stopped for some reason.
+In the US one of the most popular websites to order wood pellets from is WoodPellets.com.
+However, they don’t actually offer bulk wood pellet deliveries.
+Information on their website makes it appear that they used to offer a bulk delivery service, but this has stopped for some reason.
 The likely reason being a bulk wood pellet delivery wagon is quite an expensive piece of kit.
-It requires hydraulics to lift the storage bin and a large pneumatic system to transport the wood pellets from the truck to the customer’s silo.
+It requires hydraulics to lift the storage bin and a large pneumatic system to transport the wood pellets from the truck into the customer’s silo.

 Below are some potential options for bulk wood pellet deliveries in the US if you live within the applicable areas:

 Maine Energy Systems (MESys)